Skip to main content

 To initiate, or develop further the collection of data on racism and discrimination, establish achievable objectives and set common indicators in order to assess the impact of municipal policies.

-• To establish partnerships with research entities in order to regularly analyse the data and information collected, conduct studies at local level and develop concrete recommendations for the city authorities.
+• To establish partnerships with research entities in order to analyse regularly the data and information collected, conduct studies at local level and develop specific recommendations for city authorities,

 Resources